celestiaorg/celestia-app/x/blob/README.md

 1. Signatures: All blob transactions must have valid signatures.
 This is state-dependent because correct signatures require using the correct sequence number(aka nonce).
-1. Single SDK.Msg: There must be only a single sdk.Msg in the blob transaction.
+1. Single SDK.Msg: There must be only a single sdk.Msg encoded in the `sdk.Tx` field of the blob transaction `BlobTx`.
-1. Namespace Validity: The namespace of each blob transaction must be valid.
+1. Namespace Validity: The namespace of each blob in a blob transaction `BlobTx` must be valid.
    This validity is determined by the following sub-rules:
     1. The namespace is not within the reserved namespace range.
     1. The namespace is not the tail padding or parity namespaces.